Love French Food

 ❔FAQ

 Are you ready for this?
-In English it means "bathed bread".
+In English Pan Bagnat Recipe means "bathed bread recipe".
 Why?
 The bun or roll is well-oiled before adding the filling.

-Is there a vegetarian version of this sandwich?
+Is there a vegetarian version of Pan Bagnat Recipe?

 Yes!
 Simply slice up the vegetables you love most, drizzle olive oil on the bread, and fill it up with veggies.
 Add pesto or any other sauce to dress it the way you like.

-Petanque, pronounced "pay-tonk", one of Europe's most popular outdoor games, is a cousin of both horseshoes and of the Italian bowling game called 'bocce'.
+Pan Bagnat Recipe is a popular snack while playing a game of Petanque.
+Petanque, pronounced "pay-tonk", is one of Europe's most popular outdoor games.
+It is a cousin of both horseshoes and the Italian bowling game called 'bocce'.
 The game originated in the South of France in the early 1900's.

 ✨More French Recipes Like Fast Food